On the logarithmic correction of transition fronts in shifting environments: Introduction

-When $g$ is strictly positive in $\mathbb{R}$, a new kind of spreading phenomena emerges.
-For instance, if $g$ is strictly increasing, an initially compactly supported population can spread at a supercritical speed $2\sqrt{g(-\infty)}<c_*<2\sqrt{g(+\infty)}$.
+Particularly, when $g$ is strictly positive in $\mathbb{R}$, a new kind of spreading phenomena emerges.
+For instance, if $g$ is strictly increasing, an initially compactly supported population can spread at a supercritical speed $2\sqrt{g(-\infty)}<c_*<2\sqrt{g(+\infty)}$, that is not captured by the intuition from the limiting homogeneous environments as $x \to \pm \infty$.
 In this case, $c_*$ is referred to as the non-local pulling speed \cite{girardin2019invasion,holzer2014accelerated}.
-On the other hand, if $\sup_{\mathbb{R}}g>\max\{g(\pm\infty)\}$, the equation of \eqref{eq0} admits forced traveling wave solutions that propagate at speed $\beta$, which exactly matches the speed of the shifting environment (see \cite{berestycki2018forced,holzer2014accelerated}). {The notion of forced waves studied in \cite{berestycki2018forced} is closely related to earlier work of Hamel \cite{hamel1997reaction}, where higher-dimensional reaction-diffusion problems in media without translation invariance are considered.}

-Recently, an approach based on flux-limited solutions of Hamilton-Jacobi equations is developed to give a unified treatment connecting the spreading result for monotone or non-monotonic environmental profile $g$ \cite{lam2024asymptoticspreadingkppreactive}; see also a result obtained independently in \cite{girardin2024spreading}.
+On the other hand, if $\sup_{\mathbb{R}}g>\max\{g(\pm\infty)\}$, the equation of \eqref{eq0} admits forced traveling wave solutions that propagate in locked step with the environmental shifting (see \cite{berestycki2018forced,holzer2014accelerated}). {The notion of forced waves studied in \cite{berestycki2018forced} is closely related to an earlier work of Hamel et al. \cite{hamel1997reaction}, where higher-dimensional reaction-diffusion problems in media without translation invariance are considered.} Recently, an analytical framework is developed to give a unified treatment connecting the spreading result for monotone or non-monotonic environmental profile $g$ \cite{lam2024asymptoticspreadingkppreactive} which is based on the newly introduced notion of flux-limited solutions of Hamilton-Jacobi equations \cite{Imbert2017quasi}.
+An alternative approach based on comparison principle can be found in \cite{girardin2024spreading}.

-It can therefore be said that the spreading property to \eqref{eq0} is by now well understood at the level of the spreading speed, i.e. the level set can be determined up to an error of order $o(t)$.
+It can therefore be said that the spreading property to \eqref{eq0} is by now well understood at the level of the spreading speed, i.e. the level set can be determined up to an error of order $o(t)$ across general settings.
 Our goal here is to establish the precise logarithmic correction of the level set to control the error to $O(1)$, and to show in addition the convergence of {the} solution to the traveling wave profile.
 Precisely, we focus on the following problem:

-where the intrinsic growth rate $r$ depends on the parameters $R_+,R_-,\beta >0$ and $\eta\in \mathbb{R}$, and is given by \beaa r(t,x):=
+where the intrinsic growth rate $r$ depends on the parameters $R_+,R_->0$ and ${\beta}, \eta\in \mathbb{R}$, and is given by \beaa r(t,x):=